MIRI Detector Readout Slow

 JWST MIRI's SLOW mode readout pattern offers fewer detector artifacts and slightly lower detector noise than the "fast mode", making it a good choice for faint source medium-resolution spectroscopy where the sky backgrounds are very low.

 Long MULTIACCUM exposures can maximize signal-to-noise in detector noise-dominated regimes.
 SLOW 1 mode is therefore the default readout mode for medium-resolution spectroscopy (although FAST mode will be available for bright targets.)
-Just like in FAST mode, Ngroups > 4 is required (and Ngroups > 10 is suggested) for SLOW mode in order to optimize the calibration procedure, particularly cosmic ray removal.
+SLOW mode currently requires more than 4 groups (ngroups > 4) to optimize the calibration procedure, particularly cosmic-ray removal; in fact, ngroups > 10 is recommended.

 From a pixel’s point of view, the SLOW mode pattern starts with a read-reset frame, followed by Ngroups − 1 read-only frames while integrating.